Laki42/Hana-Furu/README.md

 # Hana Furu

-Hana Furu is a quiet daily flower oracle for small days.
+Hana Furu is a quiet bilingual daily flower oracle for small days.
 Open the app, choose a mood, and let one symbolic flower fall with a poetic message, short interpretation, small action, lucky item, and gentle warning.
+English appears first, with Japanese shown below as a softer subtitle.

 ## Repository